scenaristeur/igora/website/docs/Igora Protocol/Igora clients.md

 npm install
 npm run dev
 ```
-then the openAi Api compatible endpoint can be accessed at http://127.0.0.1:5678/v1/caht/completions
+then the openAi Api compatible endpoint can be accessed at http://127.0.0.1:5678/v1/chat/completions

-You can open a rudiment ui to test at http://127.0.0.1:5678
+You can open a sparse ui to test at http://127.0.0.1:5678